The RetroBeat: Nintendo’s legendary Star Fox turns 25, but does it have a future?

 Star Fox Command for the DS introduced turn-based strategy aspects.
 It was a better fit than, you know, dinosaurs, but it still felt like an unnecessary addition.
 Star Fox skipped the Wii entirely.

-Star Fox Zero was one of Nintendo’s last major games for the Wii U, a console that failed to ever garner much excitement or sails.
+Star Fox Zero was one of Nintendo’s last major games for the Wii U, a console that failed to ever garner much excitement or sales.
 Zero had a similar structure to the original Star Fox and Star Fox 64, but once again tried to do something new by mandating motion controls.
 Although I enjoyed it, many fans rejected Star Fox Zero and felt that the motion controls were unwieldy.

 Oddly, the most successful new Star Fox game since Star Fox 64 came out for the Super Nintendo last year … kind of.
 Star Fox 2 was supposed to launched for the Super Nintendo toward the end of its life, but Nintendo cancelled the project when it was practically done in order to focus on Star Fox 64.
 But when the SNES Classic Edition hit the shelves last year, Nintendo included Star Fox 2 as bonus.